Minnesota vs. Northwestern College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Minnesota and its opponents have combined to score more than 43.5 points in four of seven games this season.
+- Minnesota and its opponents have gone over the current 43.5-point total in four of seven games (57.1%) this season.

-- The combined points per game average of the two teams, 46.3, is 2.8 points greater than Saturday's over/under.
+- Saturday's total is 2.8 points lower than the two team's combined 46.3 points per game average.

-- This contest's total is 1.2 points under the 44.7 these two squads combine to give up per game in 2021.
+- The 44.7 points per game these two squads have allowed their opponents to score this season are 1.2 more than the 43.5 over/under in this contest.

 - Golden Gophers games this season feature an average total of 52.6 points, a number 9.1 points higher than Saturday's over/under.